Alexander-Barth/NCDatasets.jl/docs/src/other.md

 is a vector with the element type `Float64` and not `Union{Float64,Int}`.
 All integers are thus promoted to floating point number as `NaN` is a `Float64`.

-Note that since NaN is considered as a `Float64` in Julia, we have also a promotion to `Float64` in such cases:
+Since NaN is considered as a `Float64` in Julia, we have also a promotion to `Float64` in such cases:

 ```julia
 [1f0, NaN]